Fast Food Club Fast Food Club

 Image Credit: Kgbo, licensed under CC BY-SA 3.0.
 Via Wikimedia Commons.

 Everything swam in creamy tang and social optimism.
 Potato, macaroni, egg, even fruit got a mayonnaise makeover.
-The dressing did not whisper, it announced the party.

 Now we chase yogurt, herbs, and lighter spoons.
 Still, picnic tables feel naked without at least one bowl.
-You may roll eyes and still grab a scoop.

 Sweet meat dishes